ImperialCollegeLondon/StrataTrapper/README.md

 Another tool is the **reduced-physics model** [CO2GraVISim](https://github.com/ajobutler/CO2GraVISim).

+In [`StrataTrapper-models`](https://github.com/ImperialCollegeLondon/StrataTrapper-models) repository, we publish field-scale models upscaled with StrataTrapper.

 ## Structure

 Top-level scripts and functions are in the repository root, and the rest is in [`src/`](src) folder.